-ThinkTank Learning is a forward-thinking educational development company headquartered in Santa Clara, California, with a focused on education and college consulting.
+ThinkTank Learning is a forward-thinking educational development company headquartered in San Jose, California, with a focused on education and college consulting.
 The company was founded in 2002 by three U.C.
 Berkeley graduates who had grown tired of the traditional approach to education.
 Steven Ma, current ThinkTank Learning President and a former high school math teacher recalls, “We thought students were being short-changed by the educational system – students were bored, their demands weren’t being met, and they were not achieving what we knew they could.”

 ThinkTank Learning grew quickly, from a small, 100-square-foot office to a free-standing building in Cupertino within the span of a year.
 The services offered grew as well.
 Classes were the primary focus of the program, but the demand for SAT preparation and tutoring began to flow in.
 ThinkTank Learning met the demand by developing the approach of “Anything, Anytime, Anywhere,” and implemented their in-home tutoring program.
 Soon, the SAT prep program was expanded, and other centers were developed throughout the Bay Area.